tylerlocke225/system-installallion-for-pistis-DevOps-mentorship-program/README.md

 overview.

-install choco package manager
+1.install choco package manager

-install git bash
+2.install git bash

-install vs code
+3.install vs code

-install OpenSSH sever
+4.install OpenSSH sever
 1. install choco package manager. a. by using powershell

 Open PowerShell as Administrator: Search for PowerShell, right-click on it, and select "Run as Administrator".